 Author Mark Manson wrote that happiness “…requires struggle.
 It grows from problems.
 Joy doesn’t just sprout out of the ground like daisies and rainbows .”

 Gertrude probably would have agreed with those words.
-She lived a life filled with more than her share of struggle and tragedy, and her descendants often wonder, “How did she survive all of that?”
+She lived a life so filled with struggle and tragedy that her descendants wonder how she survived it all.

 A happy marriage helped.
 On 5 December 1908, she eloped with Charles Hansen, much to the surprise of neighborhood gossips and reporters .
 Gertrude must have had a few friends at the newspaper office, because the elopement story contained an erroneous wedding date of 5 October 1908 .
 A correction was never issued, which turned out to be a pretty good thing.
 The story probably put to rest any rumors that started when, seven months after the actual wedding date, the newlyweds welcomed their first child, a girl they named Florence Ernestine .